tbreitburd/Learning-Dominant-Physical-Processes-using-Unsupervised-Learning-Techniques-/README.md

 ------
 ### Spectral Clustering Turbulent Boundary Layer Case

 In this notebook, the robustness of the method chosen in the Callaham paper is tested by exploring spectral clustering for unsupervised dominant balance identification.
 Spectral clustering functions by constructing a graph network between points based on a defined condition, which means it does not rely on Eulcidean Distance [Spectral CLustering](https://en.wikipedia.org/wiki/Spectral_clustering).
-This means it better able to handle different sized and shaped clusters.
-However, it does not have the capacity to take in new data points after training, which brings a computational cost difficulty.
+This means it is better able to handle different sized and shaped clusters.
+However, it does not have the capacity to take in new data points after training, and it brings a computational cost difficulty.

 The code here relied on the code written in the ```Boundary_Layer``` Notebook which has some code from the original Callaham et al paper's repository as well as custom written alternative code.